-Throughout life, our spine is under extreme strain...
+Throughout our lives, our spine is extremely solicited...

-The column is made up of vertebrae, muscles and discs that separate the vertebrae and act as a shock absorber.
-Excessive strain, such as frequent and repetitive movements, carrying loads, over-intensive sport or even sitting for long periods of time, ... can cause wear and tear and degeneration of our spine, and lead to most lumbago (back pain).
+The spine is composed of vertebrae, muscles and discs that separate the vertebrae and act as shock absorbers.
+Excessive stresses such as frequent and repetitive movements, carrying loads, intensive sports, or even sitting for long periods of time, etc. can lead to wear and tear on our spine, and cause most low back pain.

-From a physiological point of view, the core of the intervertebral discs is composed of 90% water, hence its damping properties.
-As the only non-vascularized tissue, the nucleus deflates when compressed.
-It only deflates by reducing pressure (osmosis) when we are lying down.
+From a physiological point of view, the nucleus of the intervertebral discs is composed of 90% water, hence its shock absorbing properties.
+As the only non-vascularized tissue, the nucleus deflates when it is compressed.
+It only re-inflates by decreasing the pressure (osmosis) when we are lying down.

-As in adults, back pain is increasingly common in children and adolescents.
-Experts estimate that, depending on age, 20 to 50% of children between the ages of 10 and 15 have back pain.
+As with adults, back pain is increasingly common in children and adolescents.
+Specialists estimate that, depending on age, 20 to 50% of children between 10 and 15 years old have back pain.

-6.5 hours per school day in a seated position.
+6h30 per day of school, in a sitting position.

 Unfortunately, school furniture is not suitable for every child.
-The size of children and teenagers varies greatly at each age, making it difficult to provide correct and suitable furniture for every child in schools.
-In addition, the horizontal work surface forces the child to lower his or her head and bend down to work.
+The size of children and adolescents varies greatly at each age, making it difficult to provide correct and appropriate furniture for each child in schools.
+In addition, the horizontal work surface forces the child to bend down and stoop to work.

 damages our children's backs... from the age of 6.